panva/node-oidc-provider/docs/README.md

 ### extraParams

-Pass an iterable object (i.e. Array or Set of strings) to extend the parameters recognised by the authorization and device authorization endpoints.
-These parameters are then available in `ctx.oidc.params` as well as passed to interaction session details
+Pass an iterable object (i.e. Array or Set of strings) to extend the parameters recognised by the authorization, device authorization, and pushed authorization request endpoints.
+These parameters are then available in `ctx.oidc.params` as well as passed to interaction session details.

 _**default value**_: